Beledweyne: Transportation

 Beledweyne is served by Beledweyne Airport.
 As of February 2015, the Djibouti Defense Forces have refurbished the airstrip.

 Demographics

-The district has a total population of 329,811 with 79/21 percent rural/urban divide.
+The district has a total population of 1,500,000 with 79/21 percent rural/urban divide, and it is inhabited by the Hawiye clan.

 Climate

 Beledweyne has a hot arid climate (Köppen climate classification BWh).
 Between March and April, the average daily maximum temperature in the city is 36.7 °C. In January and February, the average daily minimum temperature is 21.8 °C.